 Portfolio Lenders

-A portfolio lender, such as a community bank, uses its own money to originate nonconforming mortgages — those that do not meet Fannie and Freddie standards for purchase, such as jumbo loans.
+A portfolio lender, such as a community bank, uses its own funds to originate nonconforming mortgages — those that do not meet Fannie and Freddie standards for purchase, such as jumbo loans.
 A portfolio lender has more flexible lending standards than a conventional direct lender because it holds its own home loans in a portfolio.
-But portfolio loans may come with higher interest rates and closing costs.
+However, portfolio loans may come with higher interest rates and closing costs.

 Warehouse Lenders